jameskeller08/it-s-a-auto-installer-qemu/README.md

 You will need 50 gigs Plus in size to install linuxmint x64

+You will need 50 gigs Plus in size to install pearos x64

-And for all of them to be installed at once you would need 240gb
+And for all of them to be installed at once you would need 340gb